netblock/yaabe/README.md

 ## Compiling

-YAABE uses GTK 4.10 and the (upcoming) C standard C23/C2x, and the meson build system
+YAABE is compiled with the Meson build system, and uses the (upcoming) C standard C23/C2x, GTK 4.10 UI toolkit, and json5 for python. system

 ### Linux

 Make sure you have the GTK 4 suite and meson installed.
-For Debian and kin, `# apt-get install libgtk-4-dev meson`
+For Debian and kin, `# apt-get install libgtk-4-dev python3-json5 meson`

 then,